LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

 Let's walkthrough the steps together using the terminal and a text editor.

 To create a git repository, you will need to navigate to your project directory using the terminal.
-Either selects a current directory or makes one.
+Either select a current directory or make one.
 Let's make one called ``homework``.
 Once created and you are inside your project directory, we are going to initiate git.

 Go ahead and use the command ``git init``, like so: